simp/simp-doc/docs/user_guide/HOWTO/Redundant_LDAP.rst

 Default Settings
 ~~~~~~~~~~~~~~~~

-Once the LDAP master is ready, LDAP consumer nodes can be configured to replicate
+Once the LDAP primary server is ready, LDAP consumer nodes can be configured to
-data from the master.
-These servers are read-only, and modifications cannot be
+replicate data from the primary server.
+These consumer servers are read-only, and
-made to LDAP entries while the master is down.
+modifications cannot be made to LDAP entries while the primary server is down.

 Consumer nodes can be configured via Hiera by setting
 ``simp::server::ldap::is_slave`` to ``true``, setting the